neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 ```
 The script is very similar to the training script, with the following differences:
 - The time limit `-t` is set lower, since inference is normally faster than training.
 This will however depend on the size of the video and the number of models used.
+- The requested number of cores `n` and memory `--mem` are higher.
+This will depend on the requirements of the specific job you are running.
+It's best practice to try with a scaled-down version of your data first, to get an idea of the resources needed.
+- The requested GPU is of a specific kind (RTX 5000).
+This will again depend on the requirements of your job, as the different GPU kinds vary in GPU memory size and compute capabilities (see [wiki](https://wiki.ucl.ac.uk/display/SSC/CPU+and+GPU+Platform+architecture)).
 - The `./train-script.sh` line is replaced by the `sleap-track` command.
 - The `\` character is used to split the long `sleap-track` command into multiple lines for readability.
 It is not necessary if the command is written on a single line.